It was only a few short years ago that I paid a website designer more than $3,000 for a simple five page website.

 If you don’t care for any of the 10 individual themes I set out above, browse the hundreds of offerings among these 5 theme developers.

-I use StudioPress themes for most of my websites including Yoga Baron.
+I use StudioPress themes for most of my websites including Yoga Baron (using the Magazine theme).
 StudioPress has great pricing and uses the parent/child format (so does Builder by iThemes).

 When you use StudioPress themes, you must buy Genesis (the parent), and then choose a child theme.
 The above listed StudioPress themes pictured are child themes.
 To learn more about this StudioPress innovation, read this in-depth Genesis review I wrote and published on B2Web.